 Women's Gymnastics boasts 10 national championships and finished as the runner-up for the ninth time in 2015.
-Utah is the only school to qualify for all 38 NCAA Gymnastics Championships and has captured the most All-America awards.
-The Red Rocks also claimed the school's first-ever Pac-12 Championship in 2014 and captured the postseason trophy again in ‘15 and ‘17.
-Utah won the first-ever Pac-12 regular season title in 2020.
+Utah is the only school to qualify for all 39 NCAA Gymnastics Championships and has captured the most All-America awards.
+The Red Rocks also claimed the school’s first-ever Pac-12 Championship in 2014 and captured the postseason trophy again in ‘15, ‘17 and ‘21.
+Utah has captured the first two Pac-12 regular season titles in 2020 and ‘21.
 Utah holds every gymnastics attendance record, including highest single-meet attendance (16,019 in 2015) and highest season attendance average (15,273 in 2020).
-Utah has led the nation in gymnastics attendance 36 times and won its 10th all-women's sports attendance title in 2019-20.
+Utah has led the nation in gymnastics attendance 36 times and won its 10th all-women’s sports attendance title in 2019-20.

-Women's Basketball has averaged more than 20 wins a season since its start back in 1974-75 and ranks top 25 in the NCAA in all-time winning percentage (.671).
+Women's Basketball has averaged more than 20 wins a season since its start back in 1974-75 and ranks in the NCAA top 25 in all-time winning percentage (.665).
 The Ute women have received 17 NCAA Tournament invites since 1982, advancing to the Sweet 16 twice and the Elite Eight in 2006.
 They have won 22 conference championships.

 Other Ute athletic highlights include: Men’s Tennis (2018 and ’19 NCAA Championships, 24 conference championships), Women’s Tennis (three-consecutive NCAA appearances from 2010-12), Men’s Swimming and Diving (No. 22 NCAA finish in 2015, 24 conference championships), Women’s Swimming and Diving (2006 MWC champion), Women’s Cross Country (2015, ‘16 and ‘19 NCAA Championships, and 1981 AIAW Division II National Champion) and Men’s Golf (2021 NCAA Regionals).